bartificer/programming-by-stealth/docs/_tidbits/tidbit9.md

 ![Add the URL to your remote repo in Working Copy](assets/tidbits9/iOSGitExteralEditor-Screenshot5.png)

-Back on the repository setting page, click the three dots and choose *‘fetch’*, that should pull in the list of remote branches: **curious they use "fetch" instead of "pull"**
+Back on the repository setting page, click the three dots and choose *‘fetch’*, that should retrieve the list of remote branches:

 ![Fetch the remote branches in WorkingCopy](assets/tidbits9/iOSGitExteralEditor-Screenshot6.png)

-**what do we do after Fetch?
-I'm still on the same screen that shows the Fetch and push buttons.
-I tried to back out and I get a red banner saying "you need to save or discard changes to remote".
-So I saved, and now I see current at the top, and configuration like before but the red banner is still there and I don't know how to check out "any remote branch".
-Ah, tapping the red banner makes it go away More details on this part please?**

-**I'm using PBS as the git repo.
-I did find Branch but it takes me to only one called "main unborn HEAD"! and then says 'cannot locate remote-tracking branch 'main'.**

-**Ohhhh! you have to hit the back chevron in the upper left (on iPadOS) to see the list of Repos again. this didn't happen on iOS.**

-You can now check out any remote branch you wish to work on by selecting Branch under Configuration.
-When you find the branch you want, select Checkout.

-**At this point I became hopelessly lost.
-While I can see PBS in WorkingCopy and I've checked out this very tidbits9 branch, I can't find it in my Files app.
-The Git folder I created locally on the iPad is empty and there is no PBS folder.
-I'm baffled how it's working in WC but not visible in Files!
-Same thing on iOS.
-I assume I missed a step (twice)?**
+Note that you can't yet pull because the branch you have checked out is your local `main` branch which has no commits yet so it is *unborn*.
+Pushing and pulling is only possible when you have local branches linked to remote branches.
+So, that's what we need to arrange next.

+Note that what the interface now shows you is all the branches that exist both locally and remotely, with the local branches on top (there will be just `main`), and the remote branches below.

+To start using files from the remote repository you need to check out a remote branch.
+It doesn't matter which one you check out, but you need to check at least one out (no reason you can't check out more later).
+Once you check out a remote branch you will see a copy of it above the divider as a local branch, and it will be linked to the remote branch you checked.
+Now that you have a local branch connected to a remote branch you can push and pull changes to and from the remote repository.

 # Day-to-Day Use